Moontower

-Moontower is a solo studio album by Swedish extreme metal musician Dan Swanö.
-As of 2025, it is Swanö's only solo album.
+Moontower is a solo studio album by Swedish extreme metal musician Dan Swanö, and so far his only solo album.
+A remaster was released in 2026.

 The album has a death metal sound heavily influenced by progressive rock, similar to that of Opeth; Dan Swanö described the album as sounding like “If Rush played death metal in the 1970s”.
 The album cover is a close up of Swanö's own eye.